The Worker’s Habitat: How Managed Workspaces Will Shape The Future of The Tech Office

 One of the most common reasons for this is the natural collaboration and serendipitous learning that a physical workplace enables — you don’t need to add yet another meeting on your colleague’s already crowded calendar to ask for help or make small talk.
-Moreover, McKinsey research finds that the frequent in-person contact that happens when employees are co-located helps build trust that’s critical to working together as a team.
+Moreover, McKinsey research finds that the frequent in-person contact that happens when employees are co-located helps build trust that’s critical to working together as a global team.
 Inspired employees want to get the job done efficiently, effectively, innovatively, competitively and sustainably.
 To achieve this, organizations need to create workplaces that go beyond work:

 - Enabling an environment for networking, collaboration and collective innovation

 - Building a physical workspace that embodies the organizational culture

 - Creating a place that is uniquely representative of the brand and what it stands for

 - Building a workspace that is safe, secure and smart